 Managing Your Investments

-Use up your TFSA contribution room If you are able, it’s worth contributing the full $5,500 to your TFSA for 2018.
-You can also contribute more (up to $57,500) if you are 27 or older and haven’t made any previous TFSA contributions.
+If you can, it’s worth contributing the full $6,000 to your TFSA for 2020.
+You can also contribute more (up to $69,500) if you are 29 or older and haven’t made any previous TFSA contributions.

 Check if you have investments in a corporation